-- Successful completion of an IPA event at the UCO.
-Applicants will undergo an interview and a practical skills assessment using an Objective Structured Clinical Examination (OSCE) format.
+- Successful completion of an Interview and Practical Skills Assessment, using an Objective Structured Clinical Examination (OSCE) format.
 Applicants will be assessed on their ability to take a musculoskeletal clinical case history using a basic pro-forma, patient examination with the emphasis on the use of palpation and passive range of motion evaluative procedures and diagnostic clinical reasoning.
 Their ability to communicate appropriately in English will also be evaluated.

 Additional entry requirements